 The purpose of the requirement is to ensure the safety and maintain high quality care of patients and to help protect the public.
 It will also assure students that they meet the minimum background screening requirements for employment prior to devoting their time and money to securing a degree.
 Healthcare facilities today are becoming very cautious in terms of their hiring practices not only to protect their patients, but also to protect the healthcare system.

 All incoming students to the Case Western Reserve PA program must register and pay for their criminal background check prior to the start of classes.
 Once a student has been accepted into the PA program and they have submitted their deposit and matriculation information, they may obtain their criminal background check.
 Information on how to access the PA program sanctioned criminal background check vendor site will be provided to the student during the spring, prior to their matriculation into the program.

-This criminal background investigation is done on-line through a CASPA and University approved vendor that is in compliance with the Fair Credit Reporting Act.
-Case Western Reserve PA students must use the CASPA/University/PA program sanctioned company, even if they have had a criminal background check in the past.
+This criminal background investigation is done through EXXAT an University approved vendor that is in compliance with the Fair Credit Reporting Act.
+Case Western Reserve PA students must use EXXAT, even if they have had a criminal background check in the past.
 Students are responsible for all fees associated with the background check.

 The criminal background check is a mandatory component of the program.
 Once completed, the criminal background check report is issued directly to the student, a designated University administrator and stored electronically with the University approved background check vendor.
 University administration reviews all PA student background checks.
 Students may be required to provide University administration additional information if there are any issues/”red flags” with their background check.